Spensiir/spensiir.github.io/_posts/2025-12-08-wish-for-a-father's-love.md

 it became disturbingly clear
 so clear he crammed his eyes shut

-this was the man
-for all these years
+of course it was hard to see
+he couldn't imagine acting so cruelly to a creature who was his son

+he couldn't imagine
+how any father could bare anything but to adore his child

+to shower him with affection
+to embrace him every night
+endlessly interested

-who passed him by like nothing
+so it was shocking to notice this man a couple feet away, eyes averted who passes him by like nothing

 this is the man
-who's every day is
+whos every day is
 just another normal day

 just another normal day